 In July 2017 District Chief, Brian Hauss, was appointed to Fire District Administrator.
 This job assignment encompassed all aspects of the fire department that were being handled by two civilian secretaries.
 The clerical duties were combined with Administrative and supervision duties to allow for a signified leader of the fire department, handling both volunteer and career personnel, as well as, guaranteed fire ground support.

 In October 2018 both Engine 2213 and Squad 2218 were sold and a new KME Rescue Engine “Squad” was purchased to replace the 2007 E-One.
-The fleet was again reduced by one piece of apparatus to limit the amount of unnecessary equipment and provide a more efficeint response to the residents of Mantua Township.
+The fleet was again reduced by one piece of apparatus to limit the amount of unnecessary equipment and provide a more efficient response to the residents of Mantua Township.
 The two “Squad” companies run on a rotation to limit the wear and tear on the apparatus and extend the life of both trucks.
 The two KMEs are set up identically and can be interchanged at any time.
-The duty “Squad” is the first out apparatus and is staffed by 24/7/365.
+The duty “Squad” is the first out apparatus and is staffed by three personnel 24/7/365.

 Currently the Mantua Township Fire District No. 1 is comprised of two stations.
 Fire Headquarters is located in the Sewell section of town at 155 Union Avenue and the Sub-Station is located in Centre City area at 191 Jackson Road.
 The Fire District is staffed twenty-four hours a day, seven days a week, 365 days a year at the Union Avenue Fire House.
 Station 22-1 is dispatched by the Gloucester County Communications Center and responds annually to approximately 650 dispatched incidents.
 The Mantua Township Fire District operates one Class A Engine Company (22-12), one 3000 Gallon Water Tender (2214), one Ford F-250 Brush Truck (2215), two Ford F-350 Utilities (2217&2219) and two Squad Companies (22-11 & 22-18).